Ditch the Plastic Packaging: 6 Refill Stores for Kitchen, Bath, and Home

 A One-Stop Shop

-Otherwild in Los Feliz makes restocking your bath essentials feel glam, allowing you to dive nose-first into the bins to select from the scents emanating from their bulk supplies.
-At this pretty little graphic design studio and artisans’ emporium, choose from zero-waste bulk Earl Grey deodorant, seaweed shampoo and conditioner bars, and a treasure trove of refillable products by great companies like Meow Meow Tweet, EO, Good Fight Herb Co., and Biokleen.
+At Otherwild, a pretty little graphic design studio and artisans’ emporium in Los Feliz, choose from zero-waste bulk Earl Grey deodorant, seaweed shampoo and conditioner bars, and a treasure trove of refillable products by great companies like Meow Meow Tweet, EO, Good Fight Herb Co., and Biokleen.
 They also peddle all the on-the-go reusable gear you need to make the transition to the zero-waste lifestyle, including handblown glass straws, silverware sets, totes, beeswax wraps, and snack and sandwich containers.

 The Adaptogenic Answer to Your Prayers

 Wild Terra, a sunny one-room emporium in Highland Park, Los Angeles, stocks a rainbow of herbs, tea, spices, and oils, along with a compact selection of beauty and cleaning products.
 Adaptogenic health is a specialty here.
 From lion’s mane to reishi to chaga, whatever your mushroom match, chances are this magical shop has it whole, sliced, or powdered.
 Whether your wellness armor is MCT oil, apple cider vinegar, local honey, or eucalyptus oil, this is a prime spot for getting you through cold season.
 BYO container and get 10% off bulk dry goods.
 Beauty products include deodorant cream made with local California sagebrush and arrowroot, as well as the cleansing version of your favorite latte: a golden milk soap saponified with raw goat milk, turmeric, cinnamon, black pepper, and ginger.

 Read the 2021 Gardening Issue